jsndyks/dump/senseAboutScience/communicatingEvidenceVisually.md

 > Burns, A., Xiong, C., Franconeri, S., Cairo, A., & Mahyar, N. (2020, October).
 How to evaluate data visualizations across different levels of understanding.
 In 2020 IEEE Workshop on Evaluation and Beyond-Methodological Approaches to Visualization (BELIV) (pp. 19-28).
 IEEE.

 > Xiong, C., Shapiro, J., Hullman, J., & Franconeri, S. (2019).
-Illusion of causality in visualized data.
-IEEE Transactions on Visualization and Computer Graphics, 26(1), 853-862.
+Illusion of causality in visualized data. *IEEE Transactions on Visualization and Computer Graphics*, 26(1), 853-862.
 > Try the 30 second preview to know why PopTarts are important!<br/> > [https://vimeo.com/360049821](https://vimeo.com/360049821)
 > Or the 12 minute talk for more depth:<br/> > [https://vimeo.com/370881473](https://vimeo.com/370881473)